DannieBGoode/criptomo/_posts/202206/en/2022-06-06-crypto-wallets.md

 ### <span class="highlight-title">Hardware</span> Wallet

 A hardware wallet is a physical device similar to a USB stick that is responsible for storing private keys without ever connecting to the internet.
-That is why this type of wallet is usually characterized as *Cold Storage*, or cold storage.
+That is why this type of wallet is usually characterized as *Cold Storage*.

 A hardware wallet allows the user to continue sending and receiving operations without ever putting the funds at risk.